NetApp/harvest/docs/ontap-metrics.md

 ### aggr_inode_inodefile_private_capacity

 Number of files that can currently be stored on disk for system metadata files.
-This number will dynamically increase as more system files are created.This is an advanced property; there is an added computationl cost to retrieving its value.
+This number will dynamically increase as more system files are created.This is an advanced property; there is an added computational cost to retrieving its value.
 The field is not populated for either a collection GET or an instance GET unless it is explicitly requested using the <i>fields</i> query parameter containing either footprint or **.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|